-^{• 2} Consider yourselves fortunate, my brothers and sisters, when you meet with every kind of trial, 3 for you know that the testing of your faith ^{5:11} makes you steadfast.
-4 Let your stead ^{4:13} fastness become perfect with deeds, 19 that you yourselves may be perfect and 19 blameless, without any defect.
+2Consider yourselves fortunate, my brothers and sisters, when you meet with every kind of trial, 3 for you know, that the testing of your faith makes you steadfast.
+4Let your steadfastness become perfect, with deeds, that you, yourselves, may be perfect and blameless, without any defect.

-^{1K}/{3.7} 5 If any of you is lacking in wisdom, ^{Wis}/{8.21} ask God who gives to all easily and unconditionally.
-6 But ask with faith, not doubting, for the one who doubts is like ^{7.7}/{21.21} a wave driven and tossed on the sea by the wind.
-7 Such a person should not expect anything from the Lord, since the doubter has two minds 8 and his conduct will always be insecure.
+5If any of you is lacking in wisdom, ask God, who gives to all easily and unconditionally.
+6But ask with faith, not doubting, for the one who doubts is like a wave driven and tossed on the sea by the wind.
+7Such a person should not expect anything from the Lord, since the doubter has two minds 8 and his conduct will always be inse-

-^{Jer} 9Let the believer who is poor boast in been uplifted, 10 and let the rich one boast in being humbled, because he will pass away like the flower of the ^{1s} field.
-11The sun rises and its heat dries 7 the grass; the flower withers and its
+9Let the believer who is poor, boast, 1540:6-7 in being uplifted, 10 and let the rich one boast, in being humbled, because he will pass away like the flower of the field.
+11 The sun rises and its heat dries the grass; the flower withers and its beauty vanishes.
+So, too, will the rich person fade away, even in the midst of his pursuits.